ubcbraincircuits/onboarding/source/python.rst

 Windows users can download the latest version of Python from the `website <https://www.python.org/downloads/>`_.

 Once installation is done, click the Python application file again (it should be in the Downloads folder as python-<version_number>.exe).
 A window will pop up.
-Click on "Modify" then select "Next", which leads to "Advanced Options".
-Tick the box labeled "Add Python to environment variables" then click "Install".
+Click on :guilabel:`Modify` then select :guilabel:`Next`, which leads to :guilabel:`Advanced Options`.
+Tick the box labeled :guilabel:`Add Python to environment variables` then click :guilabel:`Install`.
 Python will now be avaliable in both Command Prompt and Windows PowerShell.

-To verify installation or to check the version, open a Terminal window (Mac OS X) or Command Prompt (Windows) and enter the command below.
+To verify installation or to check the version of Python on your system, open a Terminal window (Mac OS X) or Command Prompt (Windows) and enter the command below.

 .. code-block:: console